FabricMC/fabric-docs/develop/items/custom-compostable.md

 ![Bone Marrow in Creative Menu](/assets/develop/items/bone_marrow_ss.png)

-And this is how it will look like in the furnace when used as fuel:
+And this is how it will look like in the composter when used as a compostable:

 <VideoPlayer src="/assets/develop/items/using_bone_marrow.webm">Using Bone Marrow as Compostable</VideoPlayer>